ktpeace/ktpeace/README.md

 - <i>My second serious portfolio site will be <a href="https://github.com/ktpeace/w0rld" target="_blank">World Zero</a>, a revamping/revival of the game <a href="http://sf0.org/" target="_blank">SF0</a> for a friend</i>

----

-*<p align="center">📆 What I'm Up To on 3/4</p>*

-- Working part-time as a software engineering intern for <a href="https://www.amotionsinc.com/" target="_blank">Amotions</a>

-- Building a Choose Your Own Adventure wintry horror phone app with help from <a href="https://www.inklestudios.com/ink/">Inky</a> (currently brainstorming the plot details with a friend)

-- Building <a href="https://github.com/ktpeace/w0rld" target="_blank">World Zero</a>

-- Building an autodidact learning hub: <a href="https://github.com/ktpeace/autodidactyl" target="_blank">Autodidactyl</a>

-- Continuing to deepen my knowledge of DS&A and solving Leetcodes

-- Learning new technologies (see below)

----

 <h3>💟 Values</h3>

 Due in part to former work at a Commission for the Blind, I am keenly interested in gaining accessibility expertise.
 I also have great admiration for the Electronic Frontier Foundation and take Internet privacy seriously.
 AI is a major concern both in terms of everyone's job security and ethical design/training, but it is inevitable, so I would like to work on helping build positive AI someday (ref.
 Baymax 💙).
 I appreciate companies that consider their environmental impact.
 And of course, I want to write code in a way that makes things easy for my fellow developers.